top of page

 Craft:

-To design your own Sarcophagus, first cut out and glue together this handy coffin box template to place your Mummified Pharaoh/Barbie inside:
+Or create your own Egyptian Sarcophagus, first cut out and glue together this handy coffin box template to place your Mummified Pharaoh/Barbie inside:

 Then print out and colour in your own Sarcophagus lid (making sure to use lots of gold!) from Kids Puzzles and Games: